lurchmath/lde/doc-main.md

 Expressions come in three types: {@link Symbol Symbol}, {@link Application Application}, and {@link Binding Binding}.

-There are also some basic tools, including:
+## Other tools

+Other basic tools support the classes above, including:

- * for {@link Connection connecting} math concept instances irrespective of tree structure,
+ * a class for {@link Connection connecting} math concept instances irrespective of tree structure,
- * for working with {@link JSON JSON} and
-   {@link predictableStringify serializing it}.
+ * functions for working with {@link JSON JSON} and {@link predictableStringify serializing it}.

+There is also a host of advanced tools for doing {@link module:Matching pattern matching} with {@link LogicConcept Logic Concept} instances.

-And when working in the test suite, feel free to import {@link Database the Database module} for access to a library of {@link LogicConcept LogicConcept} instances written in putdown notation, with corresponding metadata.
+And when working in the test suite, feel free to import {@link Database the Database module} for access to a library of {@link LogicConcept Logic Concept} instances written in {@link LogicConcept#fromPutdown putdown} notation, with corresponding metadata.

 ## GitHub